Decriminalised Sex Work Countries Information

 State|Region Overview

-⚠️ Sex work in South Australia is not fully decriminalised, making it one of the most punitive states in Australia.
-While the act of selling sex itself is not inherently illegal, many associated activities—such as operating brothels, street soliciting, and pimping are illegal under the Summary Offences Act 1953 and Criminal Law Consolidation Act 1935.
+⚠️ Sex work in South Australia is not decriminalised, making it one of the most punitive states.
+While the explicit act of selling sex is not criminalised, almost all associated activities are illegal under the Summary Offences Act 1953 and Criminal Law Consolidation Act 1935.

 ❌ Illegal: